neuraloperator/neuraloperator/doc/source/index.rst

    :width: 500

-``neuraloperator`` is a comprehensive library for learning neural operators in PyTorch.
-It is the official implementation for Fourier Neural Operators and Tensorized Neural Operators.
+NeuralOperator is a comprehensive PyTorch library for learning neural operators, containing the official implementation of Fourier Neural Operators and other neural operator architectures.

+NeuralOperator is part of the PyTorch Ecosystem, check the PyTorch `announcement <https://pytorch.org/blog/neuraloperatorjoins-the-pytorch-ecosystem>`_!

 Unlike regular neural networks, neural operators enable learning mapping between function spaces, and this library provides all of the tools to do so on your own data.

-NeuralOperators are also resolution invariant, so your trained operator can be applied on data of any resolution.
+Neural operators are resolution invariant, so your trained operator can be applied on data of any resolution.

 .. raw:: html